 Understanding passive safety and the design of supports and foundations for traffic signs.
 Updated for the 2019 standard.

 Booking code: 395

 Price: £350 per delegate

 Start time: 09.30

 Finishing time: 16.30

 Do you know your EN 12899 from your EN 12767?
-With the need for economy and passive safety frequently being a requirement, many designers of traffic signs would welcome more guidance on the structural aspects.
+Do you know about the changes the new EN 12767 will bring shortly?
+With the need to specify safe but economic sign supports, often with the need also for passive safety, many designers of traffic signs would welcome more guidance on the structural aspects.